Please reach us at friskyfluffyfrenchies@gmail.com if you cannot find an answer to your question.

 Long hair has zero association with health defects.
 There is no data that links long hair French Bulldogs to an increased rate of genetic illness.
 Long hair is not a health-related factor in the dog world.

-So what about all the mixed information on the internet about "fluffy Frenchies" being unethical and indicating bad breeding practices?
-When you encounter the internet battle against fluffy Frenchies you are witnessing a few things: 1. people who have not done legitimate research on proven dog genetics and who are fixated on trolling anti-breeder sentiments; 2. a real problem where people not qualified to be breeding at all are haphazardly breeding French Bulldogs to make quick money (this happens with all dog breeds - not just the French Bulldog).
+2. A real problem where people not qualified to be breeding at all are haphazardly breeding French Bulldogs to make quick money (this happens with all dog breeds - not just the French Bulldog).
 Since fluffy Frenchies are quickly becoming popular right now, unfortunately, a lot of unqualified individuals are trying to breed them.
-This, does not mean that fluffy Frenchies inherently genetically defective.
-What it means is that a bad reputation is being created around fluffy Frenchies because certain humans are breeding them recklessly.
-3. the AKC does not like the appearance of the long hair French Bulldog and promotes the elimination of fluffy Frenchies.
-This has nothing to do with health.
-It has 100% to do with "preserving" an old standard of beauty that the AKC set up decades ago, which is inflexible on what defines the visual characteristics of the French Bulldog breed (note that the AKC also does not recognize colors such as lilac or platinum in the French Bulldog breed either).
+This, does not mean that fluffy Frenchies, or big rope Frenchies, are inherently genetically defective.
+What it means is that a bad reputation is being created around fluffy Frenchies because certain humans are breeding them recklessly

 It is important to realize that many "traditional" (short hair) French Bulldogs actually *carry* the long hair gene (read more about that HERE) since the long hair gene in French Bulldogs has always been around.
 To have a visual "fluffy Frenchie"; however, the dog must have TWO copies of the long hair gene.
 Ironically many people may have a "traditional" (short hair) French Bulldog that carries one copy of the long hair gene - and they don't even realize that their "traditional" French Bulldog "has fluffy"!

 For our dams we use the DNA test from either Animal Genetics or Embark; and our veterinarian uses the OFA-certified examination for Hip Dysplasia and Tracheal Hypoplasia.
-OUR DAMS ARE CLEAR FOR HIP DYSPLASIA AND CLEAR FOR TRACHEAL HYPOPLASIA.
-You can look on our Dams & Studs page to see the published test results.
+OUR DAMS ARE - at a minimum - CLEAR FOR HIP DYSPLASIA AND CLEAR FOR TRACHEAL HYPOPLASIA (with good results).
+Most of our Dams are also CHIC certified and/or OFA tested for cardiac function and patellas/knees (with good results). for You can look on our Dams & Studs page to see the published test results.

 The studs we work with are OFA-tested and CHIC certified for hips, patellas, heart and eyes.
 As well as DNA tested.